Epics-IoT-Project-Devs/EPICS-references/README.md

 The above guidelines are to ensure that the references list remains organized, and make referring to them in the future easy for everyone.

 ## Folder Creation Guide
-You may not find an option to create a folder or upload to an existing folder on github directly.
-In order to do so, simply name your file `folder_name/file_name.txt`.
+- You may not find an option to create a folder or upload to an existing folder on github directly.
+In order to do so, simply name your file `folder_name/file_name.md`.
+- If possible, upload any text based files in markdown format (`.md`)